phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 ### startRangingBeaconsInRegion

-EstimoteBeacons.startRangingBeaconsInRegion ...
-Stats looking for beacons.
+`EstimoteBeacons.startRangingBeaconsInRegion ...` Stats looking for beacons.

 ### stopRangingBeaconsInRegion

-EstimoteBeacons.stopRangingBeaconsInRegion(successCallback) ...
-Stops looking for beacons.
+`EstimoteBeacons.stopRangingBeaconsInRegion(successCallback) ...` Stops looking for beacons.

 ### getBeacons

-EstimoteBeacons.getBeacons(successCallback) ...
-Returns latest list of beacons found by startRangingBeaconsInRegion or startEstimoteBeaconsDiscoveryForRegion.
+`EstimoteBeacons.getBeacons(successCallback) ...` Returns latest list of beacons found by `startRangingBeaconsInRegion` or `startEstimoteBeaconsDiscoveryForRegion`.
 You have to call this method periodically to be up to date with latest results.

 ## Known Issues

 - Sometimes this PhoneGap Plugin stops working because of an error: "Bluetooth Share has stopped".
 This is an [Android bug](https://github.com/Estimote/Android-SDK#faq).
-When this happens, it may be necessary to factory reset your phone.
+When this error appears, it may be necessary to factory reset your phone.

 ## License